Convex-Dev/design/cad/002_values/README.md

 #### Transaction Types

-Transaction types represent instructions to Convex that can be submitted by external Clients.
+Transaction types represent instructions to Convex that can be submitted by external clients.
 Transactions are specialised record types.

 For more details see CAD010.

+#### SignedData

+A `SignedData` record combines any other CVM value with an Ed25519 digital signature.

+SignedData records are used extensively for security, since the represent proof that someone constructing such data was in posession of the correct cryptographic key.
+In particular:
+- Peers sign Blocks and Orderings as part of CPoS
+- Clients sign Transaction records that they wish to execute